Return on Common Equity

 It is a key performance indicator measuring the efficiency with which a company utilizes its common equity to generate profits.

-• Return on Common Equity (ROCE) is a financial metric that measures a company's profitability and efficiency from the perspective of its common shareholders.
+- Return on Common Equity (ROCE) measures a company's profitability by evaluating how effectively it generates income from the common equity invested by shareholders.

-Other Financial Ratios Compared to Return on common
+Other Financial Ratios Compared to Return on Common Equity

 To have a complete picture of a company's financial status, it is crucial to consider how return on common equity connects to other financial statistics.